ProCurrency Price Hits $0.0010 on Top Exchanges (PROC)

 - SHACoin (SHA) traded 25% higher against the dollar and now trades at $0.0003 or 0.00000005 BTC.

-ProCurrency can be traded on these cryptocurrency exchanges: HitBTC, Cryptopia and Trade Satoshi.
-It is usually not currently possible to buy alternative cryptocurrencies such as ProCurrency directly using US dollars.
-Investors seeking to acquire ProCurrency should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy ProCurrency using one of the exchanges listed above.
+ProCurrency can be purchased on these cryptocurrency exchanges: Trade Satoshi, HitBTC and Cryptopia.
+It is usually not currently possible to purchase alternative cryptocurrencies such as ProCurrency directly using US dollars.
+Investors seeking to acquire ProCurrency should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase ProCurrency using one of the aforementioned exchanges.

 Receive News & Updates for ProCurrency Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ProCurrency and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.